aweis89/ai-terminals.nvim/README.md

   through a simple configuration table.
 Uses `Snacks` for terminal window management.
 * **🔄 Diff View & Revert:**
-  * **Track Changes:** See modifications made to your project files since the last time an AI terminal was opened.
+  * **Track Changes:** See modifications made to your project files in the last AI terminal session.
   * **How it Works:** When `enable_diffing = true` (default), the plugin maintains a persistent backup of your project using `rsync`.
 This backup is synced *every time* you open an AI terminal, capturing the state *before*